BEAVER: An Efficient Deterministic LLM Verifier: Ablation Studies

 While our primary experiments use temperature 1 (the raw model probability distribution), practitioners often deploy models with modified decoding configurations.
 We discuss the effect of these parameters to the probability distribution in Appendix~\ref{appendix:decodingStrategies}.
 In this section, we analyze how temperature scaling affects \algo's probability bounds.

-\paragraph{Temperature Scaling} Temperature modifies the probability distribution by sharpening ($T$ < 1) or flattening ($T$ > 1) it.
+Temperature modifies the probability distribution by sharpening ($T < 1$) or flattening ($T > 1$) it.
 Lower temperatures concentrate probability mass on high-likelihood tokens, while higher temperatures spread mass more uniformly across the vocabulary.
 Table \ref{tab:temp_ablations} presents \algo's bounds for Qwen3-4B and Qwen3-30B-A3B across temperature settings on GSM-Symbolic and Secure Code generation tasks.
 Lower temperatures yield substantially tighter bounds and accelerates convergence in all cases.
 This is because concentrated probability mass causes \algo's Max-$\mu$ strategy to encounter higher sequence probabilities earlier, resolving more uncertain mass per expansion.
 For Qwen3-4B on GSM-Symbolic, the gap reduces from 0.013 at $T=1.0$ to 0.001 at $T=0.33$.
 For security verification, lower temperatures increase the Risky Distribution Ratio from 68/204 to 110/204, as probability concentration allows \algo to more decisively characterize whether high-probability completions violate constraints.